Laurent56/scylla_shopping/README.md

 5. class ScyllaDAOImpl :: Implements the DAO contract.

-6. Two test classes to make sure this all works: TestFramework.java and another class to test the connection to the cluster.
+6. Two test classes to make sure this all works: TestFramework.java (and another class to test the connection to the cluster).

 I put some Object to ScyllaDB Mapping (OSDBM) code in this project.
 We used to use ORM for Object Relational Mapping, but this is not a relational database.
 So the code I put here is to map a Java object to a ScyllaDB way of looking at life, basically an Adapter pattern.